viebel/blog.klipse.tech/_posts/2016-04-24-records-wacky-maps.md

 We have unveiled `defprotocol`'s secret in [a previous post]({% post_url 2016-04-09-clojurescript-protocols-secret  %}){:target="_blank"}.
 Now it's time to explore `defrecord`.

-This article has been inspired by this great talk by Michał Marczyk: [Defrecord Deftype in Clojure and ClojureScript](https://youtu.be/vZtkqDIicqI){:target="_blank"}.
+This article has been inspired by this great talk by Michał Marczyk: [defrecord/deftype in Clojure and ClojureScript](https://youtu.be/vZtkqDIicqI){:target="_blank"}.

-Michał knows this topic very deeply as he's the one that implemented records, types and protocols in `clojurescript` in 2012.
+Michał knows this topic very deeply as he contributed to the implementation of types, records and protocols in `clojurescript` in 2012.

 He's also the #4 contributor on `clojurescript`.